AlexReff/StreamingDemo/README.md

    }
    ```

-5. Modify appSettings.json `Server:CallbackUrl` if needed

-6. Build or run the solution in Visual Studio
+5. Build or run the solution in Visual Studio

 ## Used Libraries